Police: Human remains could be Iowa boy who vanished in May

 The farmer called the Poweshiek County Sheriff’s Office, which responded to the scene, Iowa Division of Criminal Investigation assistant director Mitch Mortvedt told KCCI-TV.

-State agents and the Iowa Office of State Medical Examiner and the state anthropologist also responded and confirmed that they were remains, he said.
+State agents, Iowa medical examiner and the state anthropologist also responded and confirmed that they were remains, he said.

 “It appears to be that of an adolescent and at this time, the clothing that we see on scene, even though it’s obviously soiled and stuff, is consistent with what we knew Xavior to last be wearing,” Mortvedt told the station.